jooni22/CODA/README.md

 ``sudo chmod a+x teardown.sh``

-### Bootstrap Coda
+### Start Coda

-``./set-up-cluster.sh``

-This script:

-* builds the containers and runs them

-* installs OpsDirector
+``docker-compose up -d``

 Run the self-install process on each node and add dev2 and dev3 to dev1's cluster.
-Choose "localhost" as the hostname on the first screen and dev1.local on the second.
+Choose "localhost" as the hostname on the first screen and "dev1.local" on the second.

 Install OpsDirector on opsdirector.local
 ``docker cp OpsDirector/gradle.properties opsdirector.local:/opt/opsdirector-2.0.1/``